sjmcculloch/smblogv2/content/posts/2020-05-28-remembering-spellfire-ccg-rules-gameplay/index.md

 Remembering Spellfire was thinking about a wonderful time in my life.
 I was 16 years old experiencing my first CCG.
 It was a blend of rich lore from the D&D universe and a competitive card game where you could play your favourite characters, items and locations.

-Yes, the gameplay was a little clunky but it was an ambitious response to the behemoth that Magic was becoming.
-It's design mechanics are echoed in modern card games today, a nice achievement for a game designed a few decades ago.
+Yes, the gameplay was a little clunky but it was an ambitious response to the behemoth that Magic the Gathering would eventually become.
+It's design mechanics are echoed in modern card games today, a nice achievement for a game designed a few decades ago and deserving of a spot in CCG history.